awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 1. In the navigation pane, choose **Snapshots**\.

-1. To monitor the list of snapshot exports, choose the **Exports in Amazon S3** tab\.
+1. To view the list of snapshot exports, choose the **Exports in Amazon S3** tab\.

 1. To view information about a specific snapshot export, choose the export task\.

 ### AWS CLI<a name="USER_ExportSnapshot.MonitorCLI"></a>